Find a spider by...

-A burrow in the ground with threads radiating from its entrance
+A burrow with threads radiating from its entrance

 The characteristics of this funnel-web species are mostly the same as for the ground-dwelling Darling Downs species, Hadronyche infensa.
 Only an

 expert taxonomist can distinguish between these two species but there does not appear to be much overlap in the areas of Australia in which each species is found.
 When provoked, both sexes of the majority of funnel-web species rear up (though they do not jump) and drops of venom appear on the ends of their fangs.
 This tendency to void venom is an important identifying feature of funnel-web spiders.